johnnytbz/johnnytbz.github.io/_posts/2020-06-10-How-to-use-monitoring-technology .md

 **counter and timer in program**

 A single metric means, that a Counter represents a single value, e.g. invoke rest API each time.
-Itâ€™s monotonically increasing, so it can only increase, usually one-by-one.
-Itâ€™s a cumulative metric, so it always contains the overall value.
+It¡¯s monotonically increasing, so it can only increase, usually one-by-one.
+It¡¯s a cumulative metric, so it always contains the overall value.

 **add counter for invoke API**
 ~~~